imrahulr/imrahulr.github.io/_posts/2018-01-11-quora-insincere-question.md

 This work presents the use of deep learning for detecting insincere questions posted on Quora.
 This will aid to improve online conversations on Quora by impeding toxic content.

-This is our solution for <a href="https://www.kaggle.com/c/quora-insincere-questions-classification">Quora Insincere Questions Classification</a> hosted on Kaggle by Quora.
+This post provides our solution for <a href="https://www.kaggle.com/c/quora-insincere-questions-classification">Quora Insincere Questions Classification</a> hosted on Kaggle by Quora.
 This solution ranked 33th on the private leaderboard.
 The code can be found in <a href="https://github.com/imrahulr/Quora-Insincere-Questions">this</a> GitHub repository.

 ---